Krypt0n36/biometrics-collection/README.md

 ------------

 Understand human behavior web navigation patterns to train an AI model that distinguishes between human and robots.
-This is persued with the objective to help companies and website owners in general circumvent malicious bot activies.
+This is persued with the objective to help companies and website owners circumvent malicious bot activies.

 Data collected:
 ---------------